cs230-stanford/website-2019-spring/blog/namedentity.md

     self.fc = nn.Linear(params.lstm_hidden_dim, params.number_of_tags)
 ```

 We use an LSTM for the recurrent network.
-Before running the LSTM, we first transform each word in our sentence to a vector of dimension embedding_dim.
+Before running the LSTM, we first transform each word in our sentence to a vector of dimension `embedding_dim`.
 We then run the LSTM over this sentence.
 Finally, we have a fully connected layer that transforms the output of the LSTM for each token to a distribution over tags.
 This is implemented in the forward propagation function:

 ```python
 def forward(self, s):